Last updated: May 2018

 We will ensure that any such international transfers are made subject to appropriate or suitable safeguards as required by the General Data Protection Regulation (EU) 2016/679 or other relevant laws.
 This includes entering into the EU Standard Contractual Clauses which are available here.

-We will also require our agents, consultants and sub-contractors and others who are outside the European Economic Area or Australia and to whom we transfer your personal data to ensure a similar level of data protection.
+We will also require our agents, consultants and sub-contractors and others who are outside the European Economic Area and to whom we transfer your personal data to ensure a similar level of data protection.

 When doing so we will comply with applicable data protection requirements and take appropriate safeguards to ensure the security and integrity of your personal data.